privacybydesign/pbdf-website/pages/en/issuance-mobile.md

 As a first step of this issuance process, you provide your mobile phone number at the relevant [webpage](/uitgifte/telefoonnummer).
-A text message (SMS) is then sent to this number, coming from the phone number 06-5195.3392 of the foundation.
+A text message (SMS) is then sent to this number, coming from SIDN-PBDF.
 The message contains both a one-time verification code and a verification link.
 There are now two ways to proceed: